appdotnet/api-spec/content/reference/make-request/responses.md

     X-ADN-Pretty-JSON: 1

-*Note: Sending any value is sufficient.
-Omit the header entirely if you wish to receive minified JSON.*
+Sending any value is sufficient.
+Omit the header entirely if you wish to receive minified JSON.

 ## Error Conditions